Jean de Brébeuf: Modern era

-There is Eglise St-Jean de Brebeuf in Sudbury, Ontario, and a St. John Brebeuf Catholic Parish in Niles, Illinois, USA.
+There is the Église St-Jean de Brebeuf in Sudbury, Ontario, and a St. John Brebeuf Catholic Parish in Niles, Illinois, USA.
 There is also a unit at Camp Ondessonk in the Shawnee National Forest named after Jean de Brébeuf.
 The Catholic camp is named for all of the North American Martyrs and those who helped them.

 The parish municipality of Brébeuf, Quebec, is named after him, as is rue de Brébeuf on the Plateau Mont-Royal in Montreal.
-Parc Brébeuf in the Hull region of Gatineau, Quebec is named in his honour, and features a statue.
+Parc Brébeuf in the Hull region of Gatineau, Quebec is named in his honour and features a statue.

 The character of Christophe in The Orenda, a 2013 novel by Joseph Boyden, is based on Jean de Brebeuf.
 The novel won the 2014 Canada Reads competition, a reality show with elimination-style voting on CBC Radio.

 Jean de Brébeuf is the subject of Brébeuf and his Brethren, a blank-verse epic poem by the Canadian poet E. J. Pratt, FRSC, for which Pratt was awarded one of his three Governor General's Awards for Poetry in 1940.